Nitrogen and on-site gas generators

 There is an alternative for nitrogen cylinders, an on-site nitrogen generator.
 A nitrogen gas generator not only removes the hassle of having to change over cylinders, it provides an uninterrupted supply of gas at a consistent purity.
 This consistency is generated using one of two technologies, namely, Pressure Swing Adsorption (PSA) and membrane nitrogen.

 Peak Scientific on-site nitrogen generators

 On-site gas generation is also a safer solution than using cylinders.
 Staff are not required to carry or transport heavy cylinders around the laboratory or facility.
-There are also cost benefits as on-site nitrogen gas production reduces the administrative burden of ordering cylinders (raising Purchase Orders and scheduling deliveries), paying delivery fees and fluctuating costs from month to month, as the market price of nitrogen is subject to supply and demand volatility.
+There are also cost benefits as on-site nitrogen gas production reduces the administrative burden of ordering cylinders (raising purchase orders and scheduling deliveries), paying delivery fees and fluctuating costs from month to month, as the market price of nitrogen gas is subject to supply and demand volatility.
 Also to be considered are the environmental benefits of not having continuous deliveries of gas and the production of the gas itself at a nitrogen plant requires vast amounts of energy consumption.

-The landscape of laboratory nitrogen gas supply has been modernised with the introduction of N2 generators bringing on-site gas generation to labs.
+The landscape of laboratory nitrogen gas supply has been modernised with the introduction of nitrogen generators bringing on-site gas generation to labs.
 Thousands of labs around the world have upgraded to this more efficient method of supplying gas to their LC-MS and GC applications.
 Those who are yet to do so should be looking to update their lab in the near future as the uncertainty of bulk gas supply could leave them uncompetitive and inefficient.